 One thing has remained consistent: folks know a great credit card offer when they see it.
 So, we thought this would be a great time to showcase some of the top credit card picks consumers are choosing in 2012.
 Take a look – you might find an offer you didn’t know was available.

-Capital One is known for its wide range of products that are designed for nearly every consumer.
+This Bank is known for its wide range of products that are designed for nearly every consumer.
 With a remarkable customer service team, straightforward rewards programs and for this particular offer, a very streamlined process – you’re sure to find satisfaction with this choice.
 You also have the option of choosing how your rewards are presented – a traditional check, account credit or gift cards.
-They’re all popular and with this Capital One card, they’re all within reach.
+They’re all popular and with this card, they’re all within reach.
 Finally, you’ll enjoy all the security today’s contemporary credit card offers should provide consumers.